 But how do you practise gratitude?
 Start with a daily gratitude log!
 You can add it to your journal, do it in the morning or in the evening, have themes or specific numbers of items to be grateful for – whatever works for you!

 What I did when I hit that lowest low was asking myself a different question every day, regarding different areas of my life.
 Here are some examples:

 - Which personal relationships am I grateful for, and why?

 - What am I grateful for when it comes to my family?

-Giving back or being kind to people, in general, is a great way to put you in a better mood – this is nothing new.
+Giving back or being kind to people, in general, is a great way to put you in a better mood.
+That is nothing new.
 However, with all the issues we encounter daily in our lives most of us aren’t as proactive about it as we could be.

-Be kind to someone today, whether it’s to your friends or family or to a stranger that you meet on your way home.
+Be kind to someone today.
+It could be your friends or family or a stranger that you meet on your way home.
 Donate to charity or volunteer for a non-profit if you can.
-Kindness comes in many shapes and forms, and it’s important to find the way that feels right for you, so you can practice it on a regular basis – and you will feel happier!
+Kindness comes in many shapes and forms.
+It’s important to find the way that feels right for you, so you can practice it on a regular basis – and you will feel happier!

 4. Social connection

 Meaningful connections with people are one of the most important factors for our wellbeing – we are social creatures!
 Schedule regular social interactions to make yourself feel more fulfilled.